-ETO's midstream and intrastate transportation and storage operations are generally exempt from FERC regulation under the NGA, but FERC regulation still significantly affects ETO's business and the market for its products.
-The rates, terms and conditions of service for the interstate services ETO provides in its intrastate gas pipelines and gas storage are subject to FERC regulation under Section 311 of the NGPA.
-ETO's HPL System, East Texas pipeline, Oasis pipeline and ET Fuel System provide such services.
+Our midstream and intrastate transportation and storage operations are generally exempt from FERC regulation under the NGA, but FERC regulation still significantly affects our business and the market for our products.
+The rates, terms and conditions of service for the interstate services we provide in our intrastate gas pipelines and gas storage are subject to FERC regulation under Section 311 of the NGPA.
+Our HPL System, East Texas pipeline, Oasis pipeline and ET Fuel System provide such services.
 Under Section 311, rates charged for transportation and storage must be fair and equitable.
 Amounts collected in excess of fair and equitable rates are subject to refund with interest, and the terms and conditions of service, set forth in the pipeline's statement of operating conditions, are subject to FERC review and approval.
-Should the FERC determine not to authorize rates equal to or greater than ETO's costs of service, its cash flow would be negatively affected.
+Should the FERC determine not to authorize rates equal to or greater than our costs of service, our cash flow would be negatively affected.

-ETO's midstream and intrastate gas and oil transportation pipelines and its intrastate gas storage operations are subject to state regulation.
+Our midstream and intrastate gas and oil transportation pipelines and our intrastate gas storage operations are subject to state regulation.
 All of the states in which we operate midstream assets, intrastate pipelines or intrastate storage facilities have adopted some form of complaint-based regulation, which allow producers and shippers to file complaints with state regulators in an effort to resolve grievances relating to the fairness of rates and terms of access.
-The states in which ETO operates have ratable take statutes, which generally require gatherers to take, without undue discrimination, production that may be tendered to the gatherer for handling.
+The states in which we operate have ratable take statutes, which generally require gatherers to take, without undue discrimination, production that may be tendered to the gatherer for handling.
 Similarly, common purchaser statutes generally require gatherers to purchase without undue discrimination as to source of supply or producer.
 These statutes have the effect of restricting our right as an owner of gathering facilities to decide with whom we contract to purchase or transport natural gas.
-Should a complaint be filed in any of these states or should regulation become more active, ETO's businesses may be adversely affected.
+Should a complaint be filed in any of these states or should regulation become more active, our business may be adversely affected.

-ETO's intrastate transportation operations located in Texas are also subject to regulation as gas utilities by the TRRC.
+Our intrastate transportation operations located in Texas are also subject to regulation as gas utilities by the TRRC.
 Texas gas utilities must publish the rates they charge for transportation and storage services in tariffs filed with the TRRC, although such rates are deemed just and reasonable under Texas law unless challenged in a complaint.

-ETO is subject to other forms of state regulation, including requirements to obtain operating permits, reporting requirements, and safety rules (see description of federal and state pipeline safety regulation below).
+We are subject to other forms of state regulation, including requirements to obtain operating permits, reporting requirements, and safety rules (see description of federal and state pipeline safety regulation below).
 Violations of state laws, regulations, orders and permit conditions can result in the modification, cancellation or suspension of a permit, civil penalties and other relief.

-Certain of ETO's assets may become subject to regulation.
+Certain of our assets may become subject to regulation.